How to Market an Event: 75 Ideas to Promote an Event

 2. Invest in site design they’ll have trouble forgetting.
 How your event website looks may be less important than the information it contains, but you can still make an impact on visitors with elegant navigation, a beautiful layout, or gorgeous photography.
 Keep in mind that your site may be the very first time someone hears about this event, so you should try to make a great first impression!

-3. Pay a little extra for responsive design or a mobile version.
+3. Pay a little extra for responsive design or a mobile version – especially when promoting events online.
 There’s a very high chance that attendees will be accessing your website before, during, and after the event.
 Unless your site is mobile-friendly, the perception they have of it — and your event, by association — could potentially be negative, if finding the information they want or performing basic tasks is too difficult.

 4. Make registration your biggest call to action.
 You probably want attendees to register and sign up for emails and follow you on social media… and that’s fine.
 However, don’t confuse them by placing four different CTAs on your landing page.
 Try to funnel them into the registration page first, then offer these additional CTAs on a “thank you” page (as in “now that you’ve registered, why not also…?”).